-To specify the PMP depths, the analyst used the hypothetical storm precipitation option.
-The form, which is shown in Figure 43, does not permit entry of a 72-hour rainfall depth, so depth for a duration of 96 hours (4 days) was estimated and entered.
+To specify the PMP depths, the analyst used the Frequency Storm precipitation method.
+The Component Editor, which is shown in Figure 43, does not permit entry of a 72-hour rainfall depth, so depth for a duration of 96 hours (4 days) was estimated and entered.
 The peak volume stored in the reservoir is a function of the PMF peak discharge.
 A 2-day event could have been selected rather than the 4-day event.
-The
+The 2-day event would yield the same peak discharge, stage, and volume of water in the reservoir.